 The organization, which has taken on the moniker B:CIVIC, has applied for classification as a 501(c)3 nonprofit.
 B:CIVIC will rely on member companies and their donations to keep itself running.
 After its founding in 2013 with 100 members, B:CIVIC’s membership has grown to 150 and leaders have high hopes for future growth.

-“Certainly we want to expand the membership even further,” said B:CIVIC’s executive director and CEO, Su Hawk.
+“Certainly we want to expand the membership even further,” said B:CIVIC’s executive director, Su Hawk.
 “We’re so proud that we have 150 very forward-minded, civic-thinking companies.”

 B:CIVIC’s members come from all parts of Colorado’s business community.
 More than 40 percent of B:CIVIC members are considered entrepreneurial companies, employing anywhere from 1 to 50 people.
 But it also counts Fortune 500 companies with more than 500 Colorado employees and everything else in between.